palash24/query-for-count-of-distinct-characters-in-a-gven-range/README.md

 # query-for-count-of-distinct-characters-in-a-gven-range

-Fenwick tree approach to the mentioned problem has been explained
+Fenwick tree approach to the mentioned problem.